dgaydukov/cert-spring5/files/spring5.md

 ###### HandlerMapping, HandlerAdapter, HttpRequestHandler
-`HttpRequestHandler` - special interface to handle requests `HandlerMapping` - define a mapping between reqeust and `HandlerAdapter` `HandlerAdapter` - handler that executed when some url called
+`HttpRequestHandler` - special interface to handle requests `HandlerMapping` - define a mapping between request and `HandlerAdapter` `HandlerAdapter` - handler that executed when some url called

 ```java